-Site Plan Code Yes Municipal Land Use Law, NJ Statute 40:27-6.2; Chapter 85 of Hampton Township Code Local Planning Board How has or will this be integrated with the HMP and how does this reduce risk? ı
+Site Plan Code Yes Municipal Land Use Law, NJ Statute 40:27-6.2; Chapter 85 of Hampton Township Code Local Planning Board How has or will this be integrated with the HMP and how does this reduce risk?

-Jurisdiction Citation and Date (code Authority Responsible Person, chapter or name of plan, date Department or (Yes/No) of enactment or plan adoption) state, federal) Agency
+Jurisdiction has this?
+Citation and Date (code chapter or name of plan, date Responsible Person, Department or (Yes/No) of enactment or plan adoption) state, federal) Agency

 The board of commissioners of any county having a county planning board shall provide for the review of all subdivisions of land within the county by said county planning board and for the approval of those subdivisions affecting county road or drainage facilities as set forth and limited hereinafter in this section.
 40:27-6.10 In order that county planning boards shall have a complete file of the planning and zoning ordinances of all municipalities in the county, each municipal clerk shall file with the county planning board a copy of the planning and zoning ordinances of the municipality in effect on the effective date of this act and shall notify the county planning board of the introduction of any revision or amendment of such an ordinance which affects lands adjoining county roads or other county lands, or lands lying within 200 feet of a municipal boundary, or proposed facilities or public lands shown on the county master plan or official county map.
-Such notice shall be given to the county planning board at least 10 days prior to the public hearing thereon by personal delivery or by certified mail of a copy of the official notice of the public hearing together with a copy of the proposed ordinance.
+Such notice shall be given to the county planning board at least 10 days prior to the public hearing together with a copy of the proposed ordinance.

-Stormwater Management Code Yes Title 7 of the NJ Administrative Local & State Planning Board
+Stormwater Management Code Yes Title 7 of the NJ Administrative Code, N.J.A.C.
+7:8; Chapter Local & State Planning Board 109.

-Code, N.J.A.C.
-7:8; Chapter

-109.